 What is Hanukkah?

 Hanukkah is a Jewish holiday known as the Festival of Lights.
 It honors the rededication of the Temple in Jerusalem in the 2nd century BCE after King Antiochus attempted to destroy it and force Jews to denounce their Judaism.
-This year, Hanukkah begins December 7 and ends December 15.
+This year, Hanukkah begins December 25th and ends January 2nd.

 After defeating the king a long battle, Jews returned to reclaim and repair the Temple.
 The story goes that when they arrived, there was only enough oil left to light the sacred lights for one day, but miraculously, the oil lasted eight.